The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments and Staining

 Beyond aesthetics, both Hemlock and Douglas-fir are abundant Canadian species, harvested responsibly and offering an environmentally conscious alternative to hardwoods.
 Their adaptability and consistent quality make them attractive to high-end designers and manufacturers seeking both beauty and reliability.

-In the art and science of finishing, Hemlock and Douglas-fir prove that Canadian wood species can deliver lasting style and performance—whether dressed in soft modern neutrals or bold timeworn patinas.
+In the art and science of finishing, Hemlock and Douglas-fir prove that Canadian wood species can deliver lasting style and performance—whether dressed in soft modern neutrals or bold, timeworn patinas.
+Furniture designers can work with stain, color and finishing experts such as AkzoNobel, Sherwin-Williams and others to achieve distinctive looks with Western Hemlock and Douglas-fir from British Columbia.

 Go to the Stains & Finishes Gallery